Purdue-SoCET/aihw-design-logs/Fall-2025/heng-i-chu/week11.md

   - We found out that we cannot implement the packetization in the IR level.
 The IR still contains label nodes that do not translate to a real machine instruction and labels may appear multiple times especially for entry and exit points.
   - We also found out that some IR instructions expand into more lower-level instructions during codegen.
 This will be a problem because packet boundaries would not match real instruction boundaries.

 - **New Way of Implementing Instruction Packetization:**
   - Problem:
     - Packetization after the IR phase but before code generation will lead to wrong instruction length issues.
     - Packetization after assembly code generation would be extremely difficult to track register uses and dependencies.
   - Solution:
-    - Packetization right after IR codegen but before register allocation with instructions using virtual registers.
+    - Packetization right after IR codegen but before register al

+    location with instructions using virtual registers.
 This might work because at this stage dependencies, operand usage, and instruction expansion are all known, but registers haven't been allocated yet.

 - **Register Allocation:**
   - Research on register allocation techniques like PresCount that track bank pressure during register allocation.